Foot Fetish - What You Need To Know

 People who have foot fetish don't have to worry about getting pregnant but those who like this form of erotic play should consider;

 Some STIs are passed through genital contact, but others can be shared by rubbing skin on skin.
-Genital and oral herpes, syphilis and the human papillomavirus (HPV) can be spread through contact with skin.
+Genital and oral herpes, syphilis, and the human papillomavirus (HPV) can be spread through contact with the skin.
 Make sure you and your partner get tested!

 Molluscum contagiosum is a skin infection that causes lesions or raised bumps.
 It can be shared through skin-to-skin contact.
 Impetigo is a highly contagious skin infection.
 Fungal infections like athlete’s foot can also be shared through contact with infected skin or even shoes a person with the infection wore.